St Helens Road, Solihull B91 2DA

 Sunday Services

 We meet together to praise and worship God, and to express what’s in our hearts in words and actions, in prayer and music.
-We worship in a modern space, and enjoy a strong community feel with services enhanced by a range of traditional and contemporary music.
+We worship in a modern space, and enjoy a strong community feel with services enhanced by a range of traditional and contemporary music

 Children and Families – Messy Church

 Join us for some Messy Fun with crafts, celebration time and hot tea.
 Usually on the third Friday of the month from 4-5pm at St Helen’s Church, St Helen’s Road B91 2DA.
-Booking is essential at the moment, via Linda Hicks.

 The latest dates and times can be found on our Facebook page.

 Members of St Helen’s are involved in the community in a variety of ways, and our building is used for lots of different activities during the week.
 For more information contact Linda Hicks, Director of Children’s and Families Ministry.
-Members of St Helen’s are also very welcome to attend the Junction, currently operating via Zoom – please contact Linda for the link.

 Home and Prayer Groups